opensearch-project/project-website/_posts/2024-09-30-Boosting-OpenSearch-Development-on-MacOS-with-Apple-Silicon.md

 ......
 ```

-You can now start developing OpenSearch Dashboards on your MacOS Arm64 host with OpenSearch running in the background.
+Now that OpenSearch is running in the background, you can start developing OpenSearch Dashboards on your macOS ARM64 host.

-### Next Steps
+## Next steps

-We encourage all developers working on macOS Arm64 machines to test the artifact and provide us with feedback.
-If you have any questions, join us on our [Public Slack Channel](https://opensearch.org/slack.html) or in the [*GitHub repository*](https://github.com/opensearch-project).
+If you're a developer working on a macOS ARM64 machine, we encourage you to test the artifact and share your feedback.
+If you have any questions, feel free to join us on our [public slack channel](https://opensearch.org/slack.html) or in the [GitHub repository](https://github.com/opensearch-project).